 What Is Macular Degeneration?

 Often age-related, macular degeneration is a common eye condition that causes deterioration of the macula or the center of the retina.
 The macula allows for central vision, which affects many aspects of normal eye function and the ability to see things directly in front of you.
-Age-related macular degeneration (AMD) typically affects patients age 50 and over and is categorized as either wet (rapid progression) or dry (slow progression).
-Without proper, professional care and management, macular degeneration can lead to vision impairment and is the primary cause of vision loss among Americans.
-Our goal at Rothchild Eye Institute is to detect and treat eye conditions, like AMD, as early as possible to preserve your vision and quality of life.
-To schedule a comprehensive eye exam with our macular degeneration specialists, please call our ophthalmology practice in Delray Beach, FL today.
+Age-related macular degeneration (AMD) typically affects patients aged 50 and over and is categorized as either wet (rapid progression) or dry (slow progression).
+Without proper professional care and management, macular degeneration can lead to vision impairment and is the primary cause of vision loss among Americans.
+Our goal at Rothchild Eye Institute is to detect and treat eye conditions like AMD as early as possible to preserve your vision and quality of life.
+To schedule a comprehensive eye exam with our macular degeneration specialists in Delray Beach, FL, please call our ophthalmology practice today.